 This is one of my favorite parts of the project.
 I created a simple color-coded system for organizing the feedback.
 As a group, we consolidated the feedback into easy to understand lists.

 Here you can see the three ideas that received the most feedback.
-Although concept three was the controversial, it also received much more attention than any other concept- ultimately we saw this as a positive sign.
+Although concept #3 was the controversial, it also received much more attention than any other concept- ultimately we saw this as a positive sign.

-- Address the questions without compromising the positive aspects of the concept.
+Address the questions (yellow) without compromising the positive aspects of the concept (blue).
 Use these questions to further develop the product.

 Address the negative feedback (red) without compromising the positive feedback (blue) or the new features (potential blue) created from questions.